FarronF/limerick-council-meetings/meetings/2022/06/10-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 4th March 2022.md

 provided links below to the draft third National Strategy on Domestic, Sexual and Gender Based

-Violence and the survey I have referred to.---
+Violence and the survey I have referred to.
+---
 He said he would welcome any recommendations from the Joint Policing Committee as to what can

 be done to improve the safety of women in public spaces.
 Section 36 of the Garda Siochana Act 2005